List of Winnie-the-Pooh characters: Kessie

-Kessie is an orphaned bluebird with a white belly.
+Kessie (voiced by Laura Mooney, Amber Hood, and Stephanie D'Abruzzo) is an orphaned eastern bluebird with a white belly/stomach.
 She debuted in The New Adventures of Winnie the Pooh episode "Find Her, Keep Her".
 Kessie is cheerful, brave and eager to prove herself.
 As a nestling, Rabbit adopted her after he saved her from a snowstorm and she came to live with him and nicknamed him "Rabbie".
 Rabbit was very protective of her and initially did not want her to fly.
 After she finally learned to fly, she migrated south for the winter, despite a reluctant Rabbit, but returned in "A Bird in the Hand", where she has since matured into a young adult bird.
 In later appearances, she has reverted to being a juvenile bird.
 After appearing in Seasons of Giving, Kessie was relaunched as a main character in The Book of Pooh, her first regular role, though after the series, Kessie is never seen or mentioned again.

-Voiced by Laura Mooney, Amber Hood, and Stephanie D'Abruzzo.

 Lumpy

-Heffridge Trumpler Brompet "Lumpy" Heffalump IV is a young lavender Heffalump with a tuft of purple hair on his head, a furry bobble-tail and a British accent and is Roo's closest best friend.
+Heffridge Trumpler Brompet "Lumpy" Heffalump IV (voiced by Kyle Stanger in the films, and by Oliver Dillon in My Friends Tigger & Pooh) is a young British-accented lavender Heffalump with a tuft of purple hair on his head, a furry bobble-tail and is Roo's closest best friend.
 He lives in a part of the forest called Heffalump Hollow with his mother.
 He has a stuffed alligator named Alvin and enjoys a snack called rumpledoodles.
 Lumpy debuts in Pooh's Heffalump Movie.
 The characters were initially afraid of Heffalumps and set out to capture one.
 Likewise, Lumpy's mother told him not to leave Heffalump Hollow because of scary creatures outside of it.
-After Roo "captured" Lumpy, they became best friends and were not afraid of each other any more.
-Lumpy also features in Pooh's Heffalump Halloween Movie and My Friends Tigger & Pooh.
+After Roo "captured" Lumpy, they became best friends and were not afraid of each other anymore.
+Lumpy also appears in Pooh's Heffalump Halloween Movie, My Friends Tigger & Pooh, and Kingdom Hearts III.

-He is voiced by Kyle Stanger.

 Mama Heffalump

-Mama Heffalump is Lumpy's mother and the biggest resident of the Hundred Acre Wood.
+Mama Heffalump (voiced by Brenda Blethyn) is Lumpy's mother and the biggest resident of the Hundred Acre Wood.
 She first appears in Pooh's Heffalump Movie saving Roo from being trapped in a pile of logs, and later appears in episodes of My Friends Tigger & Pooh.

-Voiced by Brenda Blethyn/Patricia Parris.

 Darby

-Darby is a 6-year-old feisty, imaginative and tomboyish red-headed girl who is the hostess of My Friends Tigger & Pooh and is believed to be Christopher Robin's younger sister.
+Darby (voiced by Chloë Grace Moretz in the US version and Kimberlea Berg in the UK version) is a 6-year-old feisty, imaginative and tomboyish redheaded girl who is the hostess of My Friends Tigger & Pooh.
+According but the episode "Christopher Froggin" reveals that she is Christopher Robin's best friend.
 She is the leader of the problem-solving Super Sleuths along with Tigger, Pooh and her pet puppy Buster.
 They are the only four characters to appear in every episode.
 Darby is brave, inquisitive, clever and imaginative.
 Her catchphrases are "Time to slap my cap" and "Good sleuthin', everyone!"
-For the most part, she replaced Christopher Robin, who was away at college and rarely appears in the My Friends Tigger & Pooh, but the episode "Christopher Froggin" reveals that she is Christopher Robin's young best friend.
+For the most part, she replaced Christopher Robin, who only appeared in two episodes of My Friends Tigger & Pooh.